-Section/topic # Page 1 of 2 Checklist item Reported on page # Risk of bias across studies 15 Specify any assessment of risk of bias that may affect the cumulative evidence (e.g., publication bias, selective reporting within studies).
-25, 26 Additional analyses 16 Describe methods of additional analyses (e.g., sensitivity or subgroup analyses, meta-regression), if done, indicating which were pre-specified.
-NA RESULTS · Study selection 17 Give numbers of studies screened, assessed for eligibility, and included in the review, with reasons for exclusions at each stage, ideally with a flow diagram.
-8, Figure 1 Study characteristics 18 For each study, present characteristics for which data were extracted (e.g., study size, PICOS, follow-up period) and provide the citations.
-8 - 22 Table 1A-1E Risk of bias within studies 19 Present data on risk of bias of each study and, if available, any outcome level assessment (see item 12).
-25, 26 Results of individual studies 20 For all outcomes considered (benefits or harms), present, for each study: (a) simple summary data for each intervention group (b) effect estimates and confidence intervals, ideally with a forest plot.
-8 - 22 Synthesis of results 21 Present results of each meta-analysis done, including confidence intervals and measures of consistency.
-8 - 22 Risk of bias across studies 22 Present results of any assessment of risk of bias across studies (see Item 15).
-NA Additional analysis 23 Give results of additional analyses, if done (e.g., sensitivity or subgroup analyses, meta-regression [see Item 16]).
-NA DISCUSSION · Summary of evidence 24 Summarize the main findings including the strength of evidence for each main outcome; consider their relevance to key groups (e.g., healthcare providers, users, and policy makers).
-22 - 26 Limitations 25 Discuss limitations at study and outcome level (e.g., risk of bias), and at review-level (e.g., incomplete retrieval of identified research, reporting bias).
-25, 26 Conclusions 26 Provide a general interpretation of the results in the context of other evidence, and implications for future research.
-26 FUNDING .
-Funding 27 Describe sources of funding for the systematic review and other support (e.g., supply of data); role of funders for the systematic review.
+Section/topic # Checklist item Reported on page # Risk of bias across studies 15 Specify any assessment of risk of bias that may affect the cumulative evidence (e.g., publication bias, selective reporting within studies).
+7 Additional analyses 16 Describe methods of additional analyses (e.g., sensitivity or subgroup analyses, meta-regression), if done, indicating which were pre-specified.
+N/A RESULTS Study selection 17 Give numbers of studies screened, assessed for eligibility, and included in the review, with reasons for exclusions at each stage, ideally with a flow diagram.
+7-8 Study characteristics 18 For each study, present characteristics for which data were extracted (e.g., study size, PICOS, follow-up period) and provide the citations.
+7-8 Risk of bias within studies 19 Present data on risk of bias of each study and, if available, any outcome level assessment (see item 12).
+8 Results of individual studies 20 For all outcomes considered (benefits or harms), present, for each study: (a) simple summary data for each intervention group (b) effect estimates and confidence intervals, ideally with a forest plot.
+8-9 Synthesis of results 21 Present results of each meta-analysis done, including confidence intervals and measures of consistency.
+8-9 Risk of bias across studies 22 Present results of any assessment of risk of bias across studies (see Item 15).
+8 Additional analysis 23 Give results of additional analyses, if done (e.g., sensitivity or subgroup analyses, meta-regression [see Item 16]).
+N/A DISCUSSION Summary of evidence 24 Summarize the main findings including the strength of evidence for each main outcome; consider their relevance to key groups (e.g., healthcare providers, users, and policy makers).
+9-12 Limitations 25 Discuss limitations at study and outcome level (e.g., risk of bias), and at review-level (e.g., incomplete retrieval of identified research, reporting bias).
+13 Conclusions 26 Provide a general interpretation of the results in the context of other evidence, and implications for future research.
+12-13 FUNDING Funding 27 Describe sources of funding for the systematic review and other support (e.g., supply of data); role of funders for the systematic review.
 2

 From: Moher D, Liberati A, Tetzlaff J, Altman DG, The PRISMA Group (2009).
 Preferred Reporting Items for Systematic Reviews and Meta-Analyses: The PRISMA Statement.
-PLoS Med 6(6): e1000097. doi:10.1371/journal.pmed1000097
+PLoS Med 6(7): e1000097. doi:10.1371/journal.pmed1000097